taufiqwempro/ikchatbot/README.md

 - Initial greeting and default responses
 - Placeholder for user input
 - Easy integration into Flutter apps
+- Add Rating to your Chat Bot
+- Send Rating feedback to your Mail
+- Use SMTP for secure Mail Sending
+- Use Bot typing.. features

 Whether you're building a customer support app or just looking to add some interactivity to your application, ikChatBot can help you create a dynamic chatbot experience tailored to your needs.